 - Is the individual able to take time out of work, school, or home responsibilities

 - Is detox needed

 Before any heroin user looking to recover enters into a treatment program, it must be determined if he or she requires detox services.
-If so, the individual will go through the process of detox prior to beginning the rest of his or her program at the chosen Athens Tennessee heroin addiction rehab center.
-From there, he or she will transition into one of the following types of heroin addiction rehab center in Athens Tennessee:
+If so, the individual will go through the process of detox prior to beginning the rest of his or her program at the heroin rehab center.
+From there, he or she will transition into one of the following types of heroin treatment programs.

 Residential treatment is a type of treatment that is most often best suited for those who require the most intensive therapy possible.
 This can include someone who is addicted to heroin but who is also struggling with an untreated mental illness, someone who has made attempts to get sober before but has been unable to, or someone who has been avidly abusing a number of different substances in conjunction with heroin, for example.

 Clients at a residential treatment program will stay at the facility for a number of days determined by his or her treatment needs.
 In general, residential treatment programs usually last 30, 60, or 90 days.

 Unlike residential treatment, intensive outpatient treatment is a type of rehab that does not require clients to live at the facility but does require them to spend the majority of their days there.

 Those who are participating in intensive outpatient care will spend a number of hours at the facility each day, where they will participate in different kinds of therapies and exercises designed to help them heal from their past and build a strong future.
 Inpatient treatment programs can last for weeks at a time, however usually span 6-8 weeks.
 This specific type of heroin addiction rehab center in Athens Tennessee is a great option for those who are looking for a step-down from residential treatment or for those who do not require the level of care provided at residential treatment but still need a good amount of focus on their care.